 Unassigned fund balance - the residual classification for the Authority's General Fund that includes amounts not contained in the other classifications.
 In other funds, the unassigned classification is used only if expenditures incurred for specific purposes exceed the amounts restricted, committed, or assigned to those purposes.
-The Authority had an unassigned fund balance of \$218,741 as of June 30, 2022.
+The Authority did not have unassigned fund balance as of June 30, 2023.